Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

 \subsection{Acknowledgements}

-The author acknowledges support from the NSF grant DMS-2206618 and the Simons collaborative grant on weak turbulence.
+The author acknowledges support from the NSF grant DMS-2206618 and the Simons collaborative grant on Wave Turbulence.
 The author is also thankful to Pierre Germain for fruitful discussions on the topic.